Where did the baby name Damita come from in 1950?

 Speaking of namesakes…several of Damita Jo’s namesakes became famous in their own right.
 There’s Damita Jo Freeman (b.
 1953), the memorable Soul Train dancer.
 There’s Damita Jo Nicholson (b.
 1953), “Miss Miami Beach 1972.”
 And, most notable of all, there’s singer/actress Janet Damita Jo Jackson (b.
 1966) – yes, Michael’s sister.
 Janet even put out an album called “Damita Jo” in 2004 — the year of her infamous wardrobe malfunction.

-Do you like the name Damita?
+How do you feel about the name Damita?

 Sources: